Jim Carrey Says He Is Ready For An ‘In Living Color’ Revival

 “That show really needs to happen!
 That show needs to exist.
 Especially now, man.
 There’s so much to eat up and spit out so I’d love to see it reconstitute itself in another form.”

 Jim Carrey got his big break as a cast member on In Living Color in 1990.
-The comic appeared on the show from 1990 to 1994 alongside David Alan Grier, Damon Wayans, Jamie Foxx, Keenan Ivory Wayans, Marlon Wayans and more before his movie career took off with the hit film Ace Ventura: Pet Detective, The Mask and Dumb and Dumber.
+The comic appeared on the show from 1990 to 1994 alongside David Alan Grier, Damon Wayans, Jamie Foxx, Keenan Ivory Wayans, Marlon Wayans, and more before his movie career took off with the hit film Ace Ventura: Pet Detective, The Mask, and Dumb and Dumber.

 But Carrey says he has no problem going back to his roots on In Living Color, even confirming that he would appear on the revival should it come to fruition.